layershift/kb-layershift/pages/02.managed-vps/07.docker/01.docker-on-plesk/docs.en.md

 ## Installation
 Docker comes pre-installed on all Layershift Plesk servers, so no need for installation.
-Just look to the left hand panel and you should an option labelled Docker.
+Just look to the left hand panel and you should see an option labelled Docker.

 If you are unable to see the extension, please contact our [helpdesk](https://help.layershift.com).